 33) [Open ended question to capture responses we can’t think of] What are your biggest frustrations about health care in Myanmar?

 Of course, a survey is useless unless it can be administered in a language understandable to the locals.
-Translators trained in health care research have been employed to help Benjamin carry out the survey.
-Here is one of the translators, with our survey in hand, administering a question.
+Translators trained in health care research were employed to help Benjamin carry out the survey.
+If you have any further questions please direct your attention below.